 Hard Scrambled Eggs are the kind found most often in American diners.
 Learn how to make them at home here.

 There are several different ways to make scrambled eggs.
-One of the most common is the Hard Scramble Method.
+One of the most common is the Hard Scramble Method which are sometimes called American scrambled eggs.

 It’s called hard scramble because the eggs are fully cooked (like how the yolk is fully cooked in an over-hard egg).
-In contrast, some scrambled eggs have a creamier texture because they are a little bit less well done (we see this with the French Scrambled Eggs).
+In contrast, some scrambled eggs have a creamier texture because they are a little bit less well done (we see this with the French Scrambled Eggs which are sometimes called soft scramble eggs).

 Hard Scrambled Eggs are usually made by cracking the eggs directly into the skillet or onto the grill.
 Then they’re mixed up on the hot surface while they cook.
-Due to this, some of the whites start solidifying before they have been completely incorporated into the yolks, resulting in streaks of white in the scrambled eggs.
+Due to this, some of the whites start solidifying before they have been completely incorporated into the yolks, resulting in streaks of white in the scrambled eggs and large, drier curds throughout.

 Here’s to Make Hard Scrambled Eggs: